 Preparation of Digital Minutes for Imaging

 Digital minutes can be created with minutes workflow software or word processing software, and then prepared for microfilming.
-The document Transfer of Minutes in Digital Formats for Microfilming has step-by-step instructions and a preparation checklist:
+The instructional document Transfer of Minutes in Digital Formats for Microfilming has step-by-step instructions and a preparation checklist:

 The RC-2D form is filled out with detailed information about the set of digital minutes and is submitted with the files.